-In March 2012, the Centers for Disease Control and Prevention issued their ADDM autism prevalence report.
-The report concluded that the prevalence of autism had risen to 1 in every 88 births in the United States and almost 1 in 54 boys.
-The spotlight shown on autism as a result of the prevalence increase opens opportunities for the nation to consider how to serve these families facing a lifetime of supports for their children.
+In March 2014, the Centers for Disease Control and Prevention issued their ADDM autism prevalence report.
+The report concluded that the prevalence of autism had risen to 1 in every 68 births in the United States – nearly twice as great as the 2004 rate of 1 in 125 – and almost 1 in 54 boys.
+The spotlight shining on autism as a result has opened opportunities for the nation to consider how to serve families facing a lifetime of supports for their children.

 Know the signs: Early identification can change lives

 Autism is treatable.
-Children do not "outgrow" autism, but studies show that early diagnosis and intervention lead to significantly improved outcomes.
-For more information on developmental milestones, visit http://www.cdc.gov/ncbddd/actearly/index.html.
+Children do not “outgrow” autism, but studies show that early diagnosis and intervention lead to significantly improved outcomes.
+For more information on developmental milestones, visit the CDC’s “Know the Signs.
+Act Early” site.

 Here are some signs to look for in the children in your life: